vuejs-translations/docs-zh-cn/src/api/built-in-directives.md

 - **Shorthand:** `#`

-- **Expects:** JavaScript expression that is valid in a function argument position, including support for destructuring.
+- **预期：** JavaScript expression that is valid in a function argument position, including support for destructuring.
 Optional - only needed if expecting props to be passed to the slot.

 - **参数：** slot name (optional, defaults to `default`)